 Of course!
 If you have a little more time to prepare for the dessert I say, go for it!
 Especially if cherries are in season.
 Be sure to pit all your cherries, and I recommend using a simple syrup with them if you choose to go the fresh route.
 A simple syrup is equal parts sugar and water.
 Make enough to coat the fruit before you add it to your cobbler mixture.

 ENJOY THIS RECIPE?
-HERE ARE A FEW MORE OF MY FAVORITE EASY DESSERTS!
+HERE ARE A FEW MORE OF OUR FAVORITE DESSERTS!

 Easy Strawberry Cheesecake Ice Cream – This delicious ice cream is so flavorful and easy to assemble.
 Perfect for a warm summer night!